paspamresmagang/paspamresmagang/README.md

 ## Hi there 👋 I'm Zahra Byanka.
-But call me "Byan" instead.
+But call me "Byan" or "Zahra" instead.

-I'm an informatic engineering student who passionate in web developer
+I'm an informatic engineering student who passionate in web developer and tech stack.

 Tmi: the "paspamresmagang" is my title because i'm beatrix's main on mobile legend hehehehehe